-Other points made concerning risks, natural hazards and community vulnerability analysis included that, concerning data and information stored and accessible on FADs:
+Other points made concerning risks, natural hazards and community vulnerability analysis included that:

 - Historical data on hazards exist in accessible literature and data sets, but data quantity and quality vary.
-For example, there is much on precipitation and flash floods but less on sea state - Fish aggregating devices (FADs) assist safety at sea as well as improve incomes - Estimate 70% of fish now from offshore (20-40 miles) FADs, so know where fishers go - FAD map can be made available via CARIFICO project but not generally available - FAD locations could be made 'dynamic' by switching on and off time-stamped layers - CARIFICO rep agreed to this, but apparently no incentive to have this done - Locations of public FADs and frequent disappearance of FADs require regular updates

-Regarding hazards and risks they noted:

-- Disaster management tends to be reactionary and low priority for government - Regarding hydro-met hazards, there is more emphasis on rivers flash flooding than marine area

-- There is not usually enough advance warning of marine hazards, except for major storms, based on using model projections alone that do not take small-scale local conditions into account - Flash flooding damages boats when watershed debris from by rivers enters the inshore region that is experiencing rough seas or storm surge.
-This type of multi-hazard interaction is of particular concern to the Caribbean Disaster Emergency Management Agency (CDEMA). - Existing hazard maps do not cover all climate hazards or coastal fishing communities, and hazard interactions are not well researched, but this is improving (note CC4FISH previously mentioned) - Authorities and NGOs are already sensitive to factors such as gender, poverty, disability, access to infrastructure, economic diversity and environmental impacts, so will consider these - Contacts knew that general information on hazards was available from international, regional and national sources.
-Fishing industry stakeholders said, however, that the available information was not always useful due to difficulties with access to sources, predominance of technical language, how uncertainty was expressed, and other communication deficiencies. - Almost all fishers listen to the morning weather forecast and heed marine advisories well - There seems to be a largely untapped opportunity to incorporate more local knowledge into risk mapping and analysis and make it available to a variety of stakeholder online.
-This can be via participatory geographic information systems (PGIS) coupled with visualisation.
+For example, there is much on precipitation and flash floods but less on sea state - About 16 fishers went missing at sea in 2016; fish aggregating device (FAD) fishing is partly to assist safety at sea as well as to improve incomes - Expect sudden rough seas between December and March; happened over past 5 years; too sudden to give warning; Barrouallie one of main places affected by this, but also Owia and Fancy - There is not usually enough advance warning of marine hazards, except for major storms, based on using model projections alone that do not take small-scale local conditions into account - Flash flooding damages boats when watershed debris from by rivers enters the inshore region that is experiencing rough seas or storm surge.
+This type of multi-hazard interaction is of particular concern to the Caribbean Disaster Emergency Management Agency (CDEMA). - Existing hazard maps do not cover all climate hazards or coastal fishing communities, and hazard interactions are not well researched, but this is improving (note CC4FISH previously mentioned)

-The latter topic was expanded upon regarding geographic information systems generally, noting that:

-- Capacity for PGIS was said to be low in the key agencies but has increased such as through the use of SocMon Spatial and other tools often associated with marine spatial planning. - GeoNode was used at ODM, but expertise now mainly with Physical Planning; Fisheries Division currently has GeoNode expertise on staff but not used for PGIS routinely - Physical Planning was the lead for such information in other climate projects including under the PPCR and with the Caribbean Community Climate Change Centre (CCCCC) - DomiNode (national GeoNode portal) available online to public is underutilised but trying for revival of interest; not used for local knowledge but has potential - DomiNode site accessible by public; currently of renewed interest; http://dominode.dm - DomiNode was previously open, but inaccurate data layers were allegedly submitted - Now closing layer upload access and using verification process to communicate QA/QC - Uncertain what the data and layer provision protocols and permissions will be, or when - DomiNode may be good, potentially, for local knowledge layers and FAD locations - ICT Unit had no knowledge of DEWETRA; so far ODM is not contributing layers - DomiNode currently contains hazard map layers and several marine layers - Could be a challenge for government committee to decide swiftly enough for data use - National standards and protocols for data storage and access, including open data standards, are receiving some attention, but much of this is project linked and not routine
+- Authorities and NGOs are already sensitive to factors such as gender, poverty, disability, access to infrastructure, economic diversity and environmental impacts, so will consider these - There seems to be a largely untapped opportunity to incorporate more local knowledge into risk mapping and analysis and make it available to a variety of stakeholder online.
+This can be via participatory geographic information systems (PGIS) coupled with visualisation. - Capacity for PGIS was said to be low in the key agencies but has increased such as through the use of SocMon Spatial and other tools often associated with marine spatial planning. - The physical planning authority was the lead for such information in other climate projects including under the PPCR and with the Caribbean Community Climate Change Centre (CCCCC) - Physical planning is doing local plans for high risk areas and is best for GIS if needed as neither NEMO nor Fisheries Division regularly use GIS - National standards and protocols for data storage and access, including open data standards, are receiving some attention, but much of this is project linked and not routine - Contacts knew that general information on hazards was available from international, regional and national sources.
+Fishing industry stakeholders said, however, that the available information was not always useful due to difficulties with access to sources, predominance of technical language, how uncertainty was expressed, and other communication deficiencies.